Immigration Rights and Resources for the Campus Community

 Your Campus, Your Community

-At Humboldt, living on campus means more than just having a place to sleep.
+At Humboldt, living in our housing communities means more than just having a place to sleep.
 Through our Academic and Engagement (AxE) Plan, you’ll develop critical thinking skills, explore your well-being, and learn how to be an active, responsible member of your community.

 Commitment to Academics

-• List available campus resources to assist in their academic success
+• Identify and utilize campus resources to assist in their academic success

-• Apply academic knowledge to out-of-the-classroom experiences and career aspirations
+• Apply their academic knowledge to out-of-classroom experiences and career aspirations

 two students smiling

-Within Housing at Humboldt, valuing social justice means gaining the knowledge to support and promote allyship and advocacy for a more equitable society; and being the voice for change within your community.
+Honoring our environment means acknowledging that Humboldt sits on unceded land belonging to the Wiyot tribe, framing our education and learning within that context, and working towards lessening our footprints on the land through individual actions.
+Valuing social justice means gaining the knowledge to support and promote allyship and advocacy for a more equitable society and being a voice for change within your community.

-• Engage in dialogue about systems of power, oppression and intersectionality
+• Engage in dialogue about identity, intersectionality, power and oppression

 student holding art